ELELAB/environments_workshop/conda/conda.md

 conda install numpy
 ```

 If version numbers are not explicitly provided, Conda will **attempt to install the newest versions of any requested packages.** To accomplish this, **Conda may need to update some packages** that are already installed or install additional packages.
 It is always a **good idea to explicitly provide version numbers** when installing packages with the conda install command.
-For example, the following would install a particular version of Scikit-Learn, into the current, active environment.

 ```
 conda install numpy=1.21.2 #do not run
 ```